 - Currency: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of currency exchange rates.
 The capital requirement for the risk of an increase in value of a foreign currency against the local currency is equal to the loss in the basic own funds that results from an instantaneous increase of 25 % in the value of the foreign currency against the local currency.
 Most of the investments are valued in EUR and are not exposed to currency risk.
 There is only a very minor currency risk exposure, coming from cash and investments in DKK (related to the Part VII Danish Disability portfolio).
 Any foreign currencies in the collective investment undertakings are fully hedged against currency risk within the fund. - Concentration: additional risks to an insurance or reinsurance undertaking stemming either from lack of diversification in the asset portfolio or from large exposure to default risk by a single issuer of securities or a group of related issuers.
 The capital requirement for market risk concentration is calculated on the basis of single name exposures and equal to the loss in basic own funds that result from an instantaneous decrease in the market value of the assets.
-Alpha Insurance is exposed to the concentration risk via its bonds (€40m) and equity (€3,2m).
+Alpha Insurance is exposed to the concentration risk via its bonds (€41,8m) and equity (€3,8m).
 The concentration risk is managed by Alpha Insurance by maintaining an appropriate mix of investment instruments.

-For 2022 the Company observed increased uncertainty in relation to its investment portfolio as a result of the Russian-Ukraine war and its continued impact on the volatility within financial markets.
+For 2023 the Company observed increased uncertainty in relation to its investment portfolio as a result of the Russian-Ukraine war and the new war between Israel and Hamas and its continued impact on the volatility within financial markets.
+Notwithstanding the geopolitical crisis and the inflation, the investment portfolio performed better in 2023 than 2023, but not all unrealised losses of 2022 have been resolved.
 However, there is no indication that it poses a major threat for the future of the Company.